Data and Variables

 - extract # Can use ID in dependencies

-command: |
+- |

 # Reference step properties using IDs

-echo "Exit code: ${extract.exit_code}"
+echo "Exit code: ${extract.exitCode}"

 echo "Stdout path: ${extract.stdout}"